NTTLimitedRD/plumbery/docs/usage.rst

 industrialisation of the underlying virtualised iron.
 No more, no less.

-The Plumbery toolbox is based on a central description of servers, documented in a text file in YAML.
+The Plumbery toolbox is based on a central description of servers, documented in a text file in `YAML`_.
 If you do not know YAML yet, don't be afraid, this may be the most simple and user-friendly language for infrastructure managers.
 Have a look at the sample ``fittings.yaml`` that is coming with plumbery to get an idea.